RomanB22/M1_NEURON_paper/README.md

 ## Overview of file structure:

-* /sim/init.py: Main executable; calls functions from other modules.
+* /src/init.py: Main executable; calls functions from other modules.
 Sets what parameter file to use.

-* /sim/netParams.py: Network parameters
+* /src/netParams.py: Network parameters

-* /sim/cfg.py: Simulation configuration
+* /src/cfg.py: Simulation configuration

+* /src/defs.py: Functions to define cell types, connections and auxiliar functions to setup the in-vivo spikes for the model.

 * /cells: source .py, .hoc, .json or .pkl files for the different cell types used in the model; these will be imported into netpyne